Gravitational Lensing Simulations I : Covariance Matrices and Halo Catalogues: Testing the simulations

 where the over-bar refers to the best estimate of the mean.
 The amount of correlation between different scales is better visualized with the cross-correlation coefficient matrix, which is obtained from $C(k,k')$ via

 and is shown for $z=0.961$ in Fig. \ref{fig:dm_cov2}.
-We see that it is almost diagonal in larger scales (lower $k$), while measurements become correlated as we progress towards smaller scales (higher $k$).
-At $k\sim 0.5 h \mbox{Mpc}^{-1}$, for instance, the Fourier modes are intrinsically more that 40 per cent correlated.
-This corresponds to an angle of $\theta \sim 18.35$ arcmin on the sky, and $\ell \sim 1180$.

-We stress that this correlation is intrinsic to the density fields, and that extracting this covariance matrix from an actual galaxy survey is a delicate task.
-Recent results have shown that neglecting either the non-Gaussian nature of the uncertainty, or the survey selection function can significantly underestimate the error on the power spectrum, even at scales traditionally considered as linear \citep{2011arXiv1106.5548N,2011arXiv1109.5746H}.
+We see that it is almost diagonal for large scales (low $k$), while measurements become correlated as we progress towards smaller scales (higher $k$).
+At $k\sim 0.5 h \mbox{Mpc}^{-1}$, for instance, the Fourier modes are more that 40 per cent correlated.
+At this redshift, these correlated scales correspond to angles smaller than $\theta \sim 18.35$ arcmin on the sky, or to $\ell > 1180$.
+We stress that this correlation is due to the sole effect of non-linear dynamics, is thus intrinsic to the density fields.
+Recent results have shown that neglecting either the non-Gaussian nature of the uncertainty can significantly underestimate the error on the power spectrum, even at scales traditionally considered as linear \citep{2011arXiv1106.5548N,2011arXiv1109.5746H}.